electron/electron/docs/api/dialog.md

     will result in one button labeled "OK".
   * `defaultId` Integer (optional) - Index of the button in the buttons array which will be selected by default when the message box opens.
-  * `id` String (optional) - A custom ID, must not be used by any opened dialog.
-    It can be used by the `closeMessageBox` API to close the message box.
+  * `signal` AbortSignal (optional) - Pass an instance of AbortSignal to optionally close the message box, the message box will behave as if it was cancelled by the user.
+On macOS, `signal` does not work with message boxes that do not have a parent window, since those message boxes run synchronously due to platform limitations.
   * `title` String (optional) - Title of the message box, some platforms will not show it.
   * `detail` String (optional) - Extra information of the message.
   * `checkboxLabel` String (optional) - If provided, the message box will